mrodrib/Iris-Eye/README.md

 https://github.com/LorenaDeveloper/Iris-Eye.git
 ```

-To perform the deployment, I linked this repository with Netlify, which allows each new update to be reflected in the url
+To perform the deployment, I linked this repository with **Netlify**, which allows each new update to be reflected in the url

 # Usage
 You can use it in this [link](https://inspiring-payne-53333a.netlify.app/)